TrailOfAshes/project-ideas/README.md

-# project-ideas
-Best project to put on resume
+# daily tracker program of activities to show consistency